 The boundary for the station planning, land use, and development RSA (the RSA) varies depending on the context of the HSR project alignment.
 The boundary of the RSA for station planning, land use, and development in rural areas is the project footprint, because the compact footprint of the HSR alignment would not substantially alter the large-acre pattern of land uses in rural areas.
-The RSA boundary in suburban and urban areas extends 150 feet beyond the project footprint so as to consider the potential change to land use composition adjacent to the project footprint in those cases.
+The RSA boundary in suburban and urban areas extends 150 feet beyond the project footprint in those cases.
 The land use impact analysis focuses particularly on stations and maintenance facilities, which have the greatest probability of changing land use type and intensity, population density, and patterns of development.
-The RSA extends beyond the edges of a rectangular box around the perimeter of the proposed maintenance-of-way facility (MOWF), light maintenance facility (LMF)/MOWF locations, and station.
+The RSA extends beyond the edges of a rectangular box around the perimeter of the proposed maintenance-of-way facility (MOWF), light maintenance facility (LMF) locations, and station.
 Figure 3.13-B-1 (all figures are provided in Appendix 3.13-B) shows the location of the RSA and the existing land uses within it.
 Figure 3.13-B-2 shows the planned land uses in the RSA.